Weak lensing of strong lensing: beyond the tidal regime: LOS effects up to flexion

 the angular direction in which we would see $\underline x_j$ from the $i$-th plane without intermediate lenses.
 From there, we can define partial displacement, convergence, shear and flexion.
 Consider now three indices $i< l< j$.
 Then the partial displacement angle is defined by This displacement angle corresponds to the displacement an observer in the $i$-th plane would see with only one lens located in the $l$-th plane and a source in $j$-th plane.
 For instance, $\underline\alpha_{ods}$ corresponds to the deflection angle of the main lens alone.
 The partial convergence and shear are then defined as $\kappa_{ilj} \equiv \partial \underline\alpha_{ilj}/\partial \underline\beta_{il}$ and $\gamma_{ilj} \equiv \partial \underline\alpha_{ilj}/\partial \underline\beta^*_{il}$.
 Convergence and shear are thus the second order derivatives of the potential, up to some distance factor, namely The partial convergence and shear are once again the convergence and shear an observer in the $i$-th plane would measure with only one lens in the $l$-th plane and a source in the $j$-th plane.
 Finally, the flexion parameters are linked to the third derivatives of the potential.
 We define

 where $\hat{\mathcal{F}}_l$ and $\hat{\mathcal{G}}_l$ are the two flexion types.
+Here there are only two independent complex flexion parameters, because the other third derivatives of the potential are just the conjugates of the above definitions.
 The effect of these quantities on an Einstein ring produced by a simple lens model consisting of a Singular Isothermal Sphere (SIS, \cite{Kormann1994}) is shown in \cref{fig: illustration deform}.

-Here there are only two independent complex flexion parameters, because the other third derivatives of the potential are just the conjugates of the above definitions.
-We then define the partial flexion parameters, which can be linked to the ones defined above, as
+To generate those images, we used the software \lenstronomy \cite{Birrer:2018xgm, Birrer2021}, in conjunction with the LOS flexion formalism developed in section \cref{Section : Minimal flexion model}, where we define the notion of LOS convergence, shear and flexion.
+For each panel, we put a non zero magnitude for one of these LOS parameters.
+An implementation of this model in \lenstronomy is available on Github in a branch called \texttt{los-flexion}.\footnote{\url{https://github.com/TheoDuboscq/lenstronomy/tree/los-flexion}.} We then define the partial flexion parameters, which can be linked to the ones defined above, as

 Again, the partial flexion may be understood as the flexion an observer in the $i$-th plane would measure with only one lens in the $l$-th plane and a source in the $j$-th plane.

 The dominant lens approximation consists in assuming that all lensing quantities associated with the secondary lenses are small compared to those coming from the dominant lens and can therefore be treated perturbatively.
 Namely, if we introduce a small power-counting parameter $\epsilon$, every lensing quantity $q$ satisfies the following: $\forall \; l\neq d, \; \forall \; i<l<j, \; |q_{ilj}| = O(\epsilon)$.
 We also assume that linear combinations of these small lensing quantities are still perturbations.
 These assumptions allow one to derive a lens equation which does not involve a recursion relation and which is exclusively expressed in terms of $\underline\theta \equiv \underline\beta_{od}$ (see \cite{LOS_in_SGL} for details):